andrasq/node-docs/event-loop-blocked.md

 easily have implemented non-blocking serialization), but we were astounded at the difference between two different versions of the same library.

+Batching finds reduced blocking by an order of magnitude, at the cost of doubling the elapsed time.
+This might be adjustable though batch size, but even if not, it moves the cost of large datasets to where it belongs, and does not penalize other calls.

+Batching inserts did not substantially reduce blocking.
+At the database level, blocking went from 1500ms to 250ms, but because the api takes all the input in a single json and decodes it into an object atomically, blocking at the call level only dropped to 900ms.

+We will be looking at making argument decoding non-blocking next.

-On a side note, it turns out there are packages out there that do this, but it was literally faster to implement than to search for and download.
+As a side note, it turns out there are packages out there that do measure blocking in node (using the same principle that we came up with), but this was literally faster to implement than to search for.